aavn-backyard/process-meta-gen/README.md

 # process-meta-gen

-A small utility for generating ProcessMetaData
+A small utility for generating ProcessMetaData for Business Process request start & Signal Starts.